-- Ensure accurate coordinates of new site locations are not in conflict with Conservation Parks, National Parks and Reserve buffers, proximity to other aquaculture activities, thereby addressing concerns from agencies, industry and the public.
-The spatial data also updates the Aquaculture Public Register with both application and current site locations. - Ensure the spatial assessment of proposed sites in a timely manner for efficient processing of applications.
+- Ensure accurate coordinates of each lease site are maintained and reviewed and are not in conflict with Aquaculture Exclusion Zones, Marine Parks, Aquatic Reserves, Shipping Channels, Seal and Sea Lion buffers, Conservation Parks, National Parks and Reserve buffers, proximity to other aquaculture activities, thereby addressing concerns from agencies, industry and the public. - The spatial data also updates the Aquaculture Public Register with both application and current site locations. - Ensure spatial assessment of proposed sites in a timely manner for efficient processing of applications.

-Activity 1 - Management of licences
+Activity 1 - Management of leases and licences

-- Maintenance of the eBusiness environment, systems and procedures to support day to day administration of licensing activities, including industry consultation and liaison and reviewing licence application forms and processes and ESD templates to increase efficiency in application assessments. - Ongoing liaison with relevant government (e.g. Department of Planning, Transport and Infrastructure (DPTI), Environment Protection Authority (EPA), Attorney-General's Department - Native Title) and non-government agencies (industry peak bodies). - Maintain efficient working arrangements between PIRSA and EPA, including progress of strategic activities through workshops and meetings that will increase efficiency and reduce red tape (e.g. site assessment requirements). - Implementation of Broodstock and Seedstock Collection Permit regulations and process permit applications. - Maintenance of internal licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences. - Adherence to internal policies, guidelines and processes relating to application Case management administration. - Implement revised licence categories for land-based aquaculture and ensure all current licences are appropriately categorised based on the risk posed by their operations. - Process annual production returns.
-Follow-up unreturned Production returns to ensure licence holders meet their obligations under the regulations. - Generate annual invoices, collect associated fees and payments, follow up unpaid invoices and monitor payment plans where requested. - Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, via facsimile or e-mail.
+- Maintenance of the eBusiness environment, systems and procedures to support day to day administration of leasing and licensing activities, including industry consultation and liaison and reviewing licence application forms and processes and ESD templates to increase efficiency in application assessments. - Ongoing liaison with relevant government (e.g. Department of Planning, Transport and Infrastructure (DPTI), Environment Protection Authority (EPA), Attorney-General's Department Native Title) and non-government agencies (industry peak bodies). - Implementation of Broodstock and Seedstock Collection Permit regulations and process permit applications, if required. - Maintenance of internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences. - Generate annual invoices, collect associated fees and payments, follow up unpaid invoices and monitor payment plans where requested. - Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, via facsimile or e-mail. - Process annual production returns.
+Follow-up unreturned Production returns to ensure licence holders meet their obligations under the Act and ensure information is collated effectively for the development of economic reporting.

-Activity 2 - Processing of licence applications
+Activity 2 - Processing of lease and licence applications

-Assessment of licence applications in an accurate and timely manner.

-- Issuing and processing of invoices relating to licence applications. - Ongoing liaison with applicant/licence holder. - Endorsement of outcomes of application assessment by Senior Management Team. - Production of internal risk assessment documents specific to each application. - Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DPTI, AGD, Industry). - Respond to public submissions specific to applications. - Adherence to internal policies, guidelines and processes relating to application Case Management administration.
+- Assessment of lease and licence applications in an accurate and timely manner. - Issuing and processing of invoices relating to lease and licence applications. - Ongoing liaison with applicant/licence holder. - Endorsement of applications by Senior Management Team. - Production of internal risk assessment documents specific to each application. - Adherence to internal policies, guidelines and processes relating to application. - Case Management administration. - Production of public submission response documents, where applicable. - Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DPTI, AGD, SCAP, Industry).